GitLeeRepo/C_ProgrammingNotes/gnuDebuggerNotes.md

 * **x/xw &varname** - word size content at the specified address (&varname) in hexadecimal
 * **x/s &strname** - the null terminated string at the specified address (&strname)
 * **x/20i $pc** - - display instructions starting at the program counter (i.e. current location in code)
-* **x/20w &varname** - dispaly 20 word size values beginning at the address of varname
+* **x/20w &varname** - display 20 word size values beginning at the address of varname

 ## Examine Registers